Child Sexual Abuse And Exploitation (CSAE) Policy

 Overview

 Cmtyhelp is committed to providing a safe and supportive environment for all its users.
 We understand the importance of keeping our platform free from Child Sexual Abuse Material (CSAE) and other harmful content.
 The following CSAE policies and standards have been implemented to ensure that the Cmtyhelp platform remains safe, supportive, and compliant with legal requirements.
+Cmtyhelp maintains a zero-tolerance policy for Child Sexual Abuse Material (CSAE).
+Such content is strictly prohibited and will be removed immediately upon detection, with appropriate actions taken, including reporting to relevant authorities.

 CSAE Reporting and Blocking Features